wp-plugins/brute-force-login-protection/readme.txt

 Contributors: Jan-Paul Kleemans
 Tags: brute force, bruteforce, login, wp-login, protection, shield, security, htaccess, block, ip Requires at least: 2.7.0
-Tested up to: 4.0
+Tested up to: 4.1
 Stable tag: 1.4.1
 License: GPL2

 Protects your website against brute force login attacks using .htaccess

 == Description ==
 A Brute Force Attack aims at being the simplest kind of method to gain access to a site: it tries usernames and passwords, over and over again, until it gets in.
-Brute Force Login Protection protects your website against brute force login attacks using .htaccess.
+Brute Force Login Protection is a lightweight plugin that protects your website against brute force login attacks using .htaccess.

 After a specified limit of login attempts within a specified time, the IP address of the hacker will be blocked.

-Features
+= Features =

 * Limit the number of allowed login attempts using normal login form
 * Limit the number of allowed login attempts using Auth Cookies